 - Abstracts submitted can only be written in English.
 Abstracts in any other language will be rejected.

-- An abstract, including examples, if needed, must not exceed one page in length, in a font no smaller than 10 point and preferably 12 point.
+- An abstract, including examples, tables, or figures, where needed, must not exceed one page in length, in a font no smaller than 10 point and preferably 12 point.
 Margins should be at least 1.0 inch on all sides.
+Data should be within the text of the abstract and not on a separate page.
 References can be included on a second page.
-Abstracts exceeding the page length limit or in type smaller than 10 point will be rejected without being evaluated.
+Abstracts exceeding the one-page length limit or in type smaller than 10 point will be rejected without being evaluated.

-- Please make sure that you embed any special fonts in the .pdf file.
-Loss of phonetic fonts for example could negatively affect the evaluation of your abstract, so please make sure all fonts are embedded.
+- Please make sure to embed any special fonts in the .pdf file.
+Loss of phonetic or any other special symbols could negatively affect the readability, and consequently the evaluation, of your abstract.

 - Your name cannot appear on the abstract.
 If you identify yourself in any way on the abstract (e.g., “In Smith (1992), I argue …”), the abstract will be rejected without being evaluated.